helenacruz/awesome-scripts/README.md

 files so it might not work perfectly with some encodings (in particular don't even try IBM855 or Windows-1255).

-You can convert all .srt files recursively in your current folder:
+You can convert all .srt files recursively in some folder:

 ```
-python3 convert_srt.py -all
+python3 convert_srt.py -all folder
 ```

 Or convert only a few: